+'''

-Maxc1: !NVIO.SV/H<cr> NVIO :140G...OK .
-Maxc2: Select menu items "AltIO", "Dont-Go", "Do-It".
+Select menu items "AltIO", "Dont-Go", "Do-It".
 Then type: :140Go [confirm] .

+'''

 If this is successful, Tenex will within a minute or so broadcast the message "Maxc resumed from service interruption" to all terminals.
-If not, follow the instructions in "Last Resort" (paragraph J below).
+If not, follow the instructions in "Last Resort" (paragraph I below).

-D. "Bipolar Memory Parity Error" (Maxc2 only).
+- D. "Bipolar Memory Parity Error".
 Handle as in case C, except that interpreting the Checker failure is an especially desirable thing to do.
 Perform a "LMPEscan" before doing step 3, and write down any errors reported.
-If bipolar memory parity errors keep occurring, notify a hardware maintainer, since it is necessary to change a bipolar memory chip.

-E. ''Fatal Memory Error, Maxc Stopped'' on Nova/Alto console.
+If bipolar memory parity errors keep occurring, notify a hardware maintainer, since it is necessary to change a bipolar memory chip. - E. "Fatal Memory Error, Maxc Stopped" on Alto console.
 This indicates that the memory is very sick, and a hardware maintainer should be notified.